How You Can Help Now

-The Community Foundation and United Way, in consultation and partnership with other community entities, will administer grants from the Fund in phases to help address immediate needs and short-term and longer-term impacts of the outbreak and recovery.
+The Community Foundation and United Way, in consultation and partnership with other community entities, will administer grants from the Fund to help address immediate needs and short-term and longer-term impacts of the outbreak and recovery.

-Grants will be released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs in subsequent granting phases.
-Grants from the fund will be recommended by an advisory committee, consisting of representatives from the Community Foundation and United Way, and approved by the Foundation’s Board of Directors.
+The committee consists of representatives from the Community Foundation and United Way, and approved by the Foundation’s Board of Directors.
 Recipients of grants will be asked to submit a brief summary of how the grant dollars were used related to the crisis relief, response or recovery efforts.

 Approved grantees will be published on our website and United Way as grants are awarded.